|Management Approach||We constantly look for ways to improve and grow our company while reducing our impact on the environment.|

 |EN4||Indirect energy consumption||We do not centrally track these data.
 Indirect energy consumption is very small relative to direct energy consumption from fuels to generate electricity.|

-In our Duke Energy Sustainability Plan and Progress at a Glance we have a goal to achieve a cumulative reduction in customer energy consumption of 15,000 gigawatt-hours (equivalent to the annual usage of 1.25 million homes), and achieve a cumulative reduction in peak demand of 4,800 megawatts (MW) (equivalent to eight 600-MW power plants) by 2020.
+In our Our Sustainability Plan And Goals we have a goal to achieve a cumulative reduction in customer energy consumption of 15,000 gigawatt-hours (equivalent to the annual usage of 1.25 million homes), and achieve a cumulative reduction in peak demand of 4,800 megawatts (MW) (equivalent to eight 600-MW power plants) by 2020.
 Click reveal in the Innovative Products and Services section of the Plan for an update.

 Energy efficiency programs vary by state and we provide information for each state on our website.

 Also see Delivering Customers More Options to Save Energy and Money in our Sustainability Report.

 |Commentary on Water Management||See Using Water And Improving It in our Sustainability Report for a discussion of our collaborative approach to water and watershed management.|

 |EN8||G4-EN8||Water withdrawal||See Water Withdrawn and Consumed in the Environmental Performance Metrics section of our Sustainability Report.|

 |EN9||G4-EN9||Water sources and habitats affected by withdrawals||Water for various aspects of electric generation is drawn from surface and underground sources.
 Large volume withdrawals are regulated by state or federal permit conditions that are designed to prevent adverse impacts on aquatic species and communities.|